 - 280 g/ 9.9 oz/ 2 + 1/3 cup all-purpose flour

-- 1 packet/ 1 tablespoon Dr. Oetker baking powder
+- 1 packet/ 1 tablespoon baking powder

-- 150 g/ 5.3 oz/ ½ cup + 1 tablespoon Greek yogurt
+- 150 g/ 5.3 oz/ ½ cup Greek yogurt

 - icing sugar

-Chop the rhubarb into small cubes, give it to a bowl, mix with the sugar and the cinnamon and set aside while you prepare the rest.
+- Chop the rhubarb into small cubes, place into a bowl, mix with the sugar and the cinnamon and set aside while you prepare the rest.
 Chop the strawberries and set aside as well.

-Separate the eggs.
+- Separate the eggs.
 Beat the egg whites until stiff.
 Set aside.

-Give the batter to the prepared pan and bake for 55-60 minutes or until a skewer inserted in the middle of the cake comes out clean.
+- Pour the batter into the prepared pan and bake for 55-60 minutes or until a skewer inserted in the middle of the cake comes out clean.

 - Leave to cool in the pan for about 10 minutes, then transfer to a wire rack and let cool completely.
 Dust with icing sugar, if desired, before serving.